 |You are unnaturally mighty, doing significantly more damage in physical combat.|

-Might is a status effect that adds +1d10 to melee damage for its duration.
+Might is a status effect and monster-only spell that increases melee damage for its duration.

 - Potions of might.

 - The Demonspawn mutation Powered by Pain can cause a might effect.

 - Xom and chaos effects can inflict might.

 Berserk includes a might effect.
 While berserk, might has no additional effect.